 Egg allergy is one of the most common food allergies in childhood affecting about 9% of preschool children.
 It is usually due to allergy (IgE) antibodies against egg proteins.
 IgE antibodies can be detected using an allergy test such as a skin prick test or blood test.

 Mild to moderate reactions consist of any one or more of the following:

 Severe reactions (anaphylaxis) include one or more of the following:

 It is rare (but possible) for these symptoms to occur alone without hives and/or vomiting.
 Very rarely very sensitive individuals have died from a severe allergic reaction to egg.
-Fortunately, children with egg allergy are much less likely to have a severe reaction than children with peanut allergy.
 Other reactions to egg not due to IgE allergy antibodies are not discussed here.

 How is egg allergy diagnosed?